inasafe/inasafe-doc/docs/source/training/curriculum/osm-intermediate-toolkit.rst

 It's because the zoom level problem.
 Try to zoom in into that line.
 It will show the building after the proper zoom.

-**I want create a circle, but why I got a very huge circle with �create a circle� tool from utilsplugins2 tool?**
+**I want create a circle, but why I got a very huge circle with 'create a circle' tool from utilsplugins2 tool?**
 It's because when we want to create a circle we must add a way with 2 nodes.
 If that way have more than 2 nodes, the result of the circle will be very big.